Published by the UCLA Brain Research Institute

 · EMPLOYMENT CANDIDATES

-Estreya Kapuya graduated from UCLA with a Bachelor of Science degree in anthropology.
-She is interested in learning and memory.
+Jesse Cushman graduated with a Bachelor of Science degree in interdisciplinary neurobiology from the University of Florida.
+He is interested in neuroimmunology, learning and memory.

 The Brain Research Institute welcomes these new students to the Interdepartmental Graduate Program for Neuroscience.